TheThomasHoy/Osmo/README.md

 ## Cloudflare Zero Trust Setup

 This project is protected by Cloudflare Zero Trust.
-To access the application, you need to authenticate through Cloudflare Access.
+To access the application Zero-Trust is not required but encouraged for security.
+Osmo scripts can also be ran on your own machine.

 ### Prerequisites